SYMAIN/RGB-led-cube/README.md

 # RGB-led-cube

 This project was created to learn more about circuit boards, electronic components, electricity and embedded programming.
+It consists of 4x4x4 RGB LEDs, each able to be turned on individually using minimal signals using Shift Registers and Bit Angle Modulation.

 Demos: